Trade wars, Trump tariffs and protectionism explained

 But while the president hates them, trade deficits are not necessarily a bad thing.

-Services account for 90% of the US economy.
+Services contribute to the majority of the US economy's net income.
 China, in contrast, doesn't export nearly as many services as it does manufactured goods.

 So the president's obsession with trade deficits is not always popular, with critics damning the administration's moves as protectionism.